jessien53/cs351-team-project/README.md

 # Idea Finalization

 **From 5 project ideas you have above, please choose one of the project that you are going with for the rest of the semester.
 Explain why you are going with that project**
+Problem 3: There is no existing platform for students to advertise for goods and services that they could provide other students in their college commmunity with.

+Solution 3: We could create a platform where students can advertise their goods and services, others can review them, and transactions can be made.
+There can be communities and sub-communities created to cater to people in certain domains.

 # Extra Credit (Only do this if you are done with Idea Finalization)